 We can get a quantitative handle on this attenuation by approximating $\Delta F_{\star}(t)$ as a high frequency sinusoidal wave, for which the standard deviation of the signal is $\simeq |\Delta F_{\star}|/\sqrt{2}$, where $|\Delta F_{\star}|$ is the sinusoidal amplitude.
 After conducting upon $B/P$ folds (where $B$ is the baseline of the time series), this is reduced to

+where $\phi$ is the orbital phase of the planet.
 Further attenuation of the residual stellar noise is then possible using phase-bins, since again the planetary signal remains coherent in the folded domain but the stellar component should not.
 Despite this, there remains a possibility for additional noise contamination by the star and thus we later show how cases with excess noise can be identified via the use of control system tests (see Section~\ref{sub:control}).

-We highlight that in what has been represented thus far, the instrument response function has been ignored, but it easy to see that it does not affect \phasma\ so long as the instrument is dominated by low-frequency power.
+We highlight that in what has been represented thus far, the instrument response function has been ignored, but it is easy to see that it does not affect \phasma\ so long as the instrument is dominated by low-frequency power.
 This can be seen from Equation~\ref{eqn:norm}, since an instrumental function acts as a product to $F(t)$ and thus also $G(t)$ and therefore is cancelled out in that equation, so long as the instrument function is largely unaffected by the convolution kernel.
 Quarter stitching is one way to introduce high frequency power, since step functions between each quarter would have high power in the frequency domain.
 For this reason, this work applies \phasma\ on a quarter-by-quarter basis.

-Because the kernel bandwidth is $P$, the first and last $P/2$ segments of time series are lost and we cannot reconstruct the nuisance signal in these end-regions.
-However, as long as $B \gg P$, the fraction of lost data is relatively small, and thus the method remains both robust and sensitive.
+Because the kernel bandwidth is $P$, we cannot reconstruct the nuisance signal in the first and last $P/2$ segments of the time series.
+Therefore we require that the baseline $B \gg P$ so that the fraction of unreconstructed data is relatively small, and thus the method remains both robust and sensitive.

 Finally, rather than using a moving average, \phasma\ is run with a moving median as a more robust estimator for time series featuring outliers and flares.